digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/bond.rst

 - :ref:`Election based lifecycling <election-based-lifecycling>` on coupon dates when the bond *is* callable.

-Inflation Linked
+Inflation-Linked
 ================

-:ref:`Inflation linked bonds <module-daml-finance-instrument-bond-inflationlinked-instrument-30250>`
-pay a fixed coupon rate at the end of every coupon period.
+There are different types of inflation-linked bonds in the marketplace.
+The :ref:`Inflation-linked bonds <module-daml-finance-instrument-bond-inflationlinked-instrument-30250>` currently supported in Daml Finance pay a fixed coupon rate at the end of every coupon period.
+This corresponds to the payoff of e.g. Treasury Inflation-Protected Securities (TIPS) that are issued by the U.S. Treasury.
 The coupon is calculated based on a principal that is adjusted according to an inflation index, for example the Consumer Price Index (CPI) in the U.S.

 Here is an example of a bond paying 1.1% p.a. (on a CPI adjusted principal) with a 3M coupon period: